Netcentric-class/readme-for-final/README.md

 ---

-# Postman Testing Screenshots
+# Postman Testing

+The following routes were tested using Postman.

+## Authentication

-## Register User
+### Register User

-Insert Screenshot Here
+INSERT SCREENSHOT HERE

+### Login User

+INSERT SCREENSHOT HERE

+### Change Password

+INSERT SCREENSHOT HERE

 ---

-## Login
+## Books

-Insert Screenshot Here
+### Get All Books

+INSERT SCREENSHOT HERE

+### Filter Books

+INSERT SCREENSHOT HERE

+### Add Book

+INSERT SCREENSHOT HERE

+### Modify Book

+INSERT SCREENSHOT HERE

+### Delete Book

+INSERT SCREENSHOT HERE

 ---

-## Change Password
+## Borrowing

-Insert Screenshot Here
+### Borrow Book

+INSERT SCREENSHOT HERE

+### Return Book

+INSERT SCREENSHOT HERE

+### View My Borrowed Books

+INSERT SCREENSHOT HERE

 ---

-## Get All Books
+## Reports

-Insert Screenshot Here
+### Borrowed Books Report

+INSERT SCREENSHOT HERE

+### Borrowers Report

+INSERT SCREENSHOT HERE

 ---

-## Filter Books
+## Security Testing

-Insert Screenshot Here
+### Missing Token

+INSERT SCREENSHOT HERE

+### Invalid Token

+INSERT SCREENSHOT HERE

 ---

-## Add Book

-Insert Screenshot Here

----

-## Modify Book

-Insert Screenshot Here

----

-## Delete Book

-Insert Screenshot Here

----

-## Borrow Book

-Insert Screenshot Here

----

-## Return Book

-Insert Screenshot Here

----

-## Borrowed Books Report

-Insert Screenshot Here

----

-## Borrowers Report

-Insert Screenshot Here

----

-## Protected Route Without Token

-Insert Screenshot Here

----

-## Protected Route With Invalid Token

-Insert Screenshot Here

----

 # What Was Easy, Hard, and How I Overcame Challenges

-One of the easier parts of this project was setting up the Express server and creating the MongoDB models because these concepts were covered extensively during previous assignments and class exercises.
+One of the easier parts of this project was setting up the Express server and creating the MongoDB models because these concepts were covered extensively throughout previous assignments.
+The project structure was also similar to earlier work, which helped speed up development.

 One of the more difficult parts of the project was implementing authentication and authorization.
-Since the application required different permissions for administrators and regular users, it was important to correctly protect routes and validate JWT tokens.
-I overcame this challenge by testing every route individually using Postman before integrating it into the React frontend.
+Since the application requires both regular users and administrators, it was important to properly protect routes and ensure only administrators could access management functions.
+I overcame this challenge by testing each API route individually in Postman before connecting it to the frontend.

-Another challenge was implementing the borrowing and returning system.
-The application needed to properly update inventory counts whenever books were borrowed or returned.
-To solve this problem, I created a borrowing transaction model that tracks each borrowing event and updates the quantity field whenever a transaction occurs.
+Another challenge was implementing the borrowing and returning functionality.
+The application needed to correctly update inventory counts whenever books were borrowed or returned.
+To solve this problem, I created a borrowing transaction model that tracks each borrowing event and updates the quantity field accordingly.

-I also encountered challenges while configuring MongoDB Atlas and deployment because I initially believed I needed a completely new database cluster.
-After reviewing the documentation and testing the connection strings, I realized I could reuse an existing cluster from a previous assignment, which simplified the deployment process significantly.
+I also encountered difficulties while configuring MongoDB Atlas and deployment.
+Initially, I believed I needed a completely new database cluster for this project.
+After reviewing the documentation and experimenting with connection strings, I realized I could reuse an existing cluster from a previous assignment, which simplified the deployment process significantly.

 ---

 # What I Learned

-This project helped me better understand how modern full-stack applications are built using React, Express, MongoDB, and Node.js.
+This project helped me gain a deeper understanding of full-stack web development using React, Express, MongoDB, and Node.js.

-I learned how to:
+Throughout this assignment I learned how to:

 - Implement JWT authentication
-- Protect API routes
+- Protect backend routes
 - Manage user roles
-- Create database relationships
 - Build REST APIs
+- Create relationships between MongoDB collections
-- Seed databases
+- Seed databases with sample data
 - Connect a React frontend to an Express backend
 - Test APIs using Postman
 - Deploy applications using Heroku and MongoDB Atlas

-I also learned the importance of testing applications incrementally.
-Testing each route individually before building the frontend made debugging significantly easier and reduced development time.
+I also learned the importance of incremental testing.
+Testing routes individually before connecting them to the frontend made debugging much easier and helped identify problems earlier in the development process.

-Overall, this project provided valuable experience developing a realistic application that combines authentication, inventory management, user management, and reporting functionality.
+Overall, this project provided valuable experience building a realistic application that combines user management, inventory management, authentication, and reporting functionality.

 ---

 # What I Want To Learn More About

-Although this project taught me many valuable concepts, there are several areas I would like to explore further.
+Although this project taught me many important concepts, there are several areas I would like to continue exploring.

 I would like to learn more about:

 - Advanced React development
-- Frontend design and user experience
+- User interface and user experience design
 - Application security
 - Cloud deployment
-- Scalable database architecture
+- Database optimization
 - Automated testing
 - Performance optimization

 If I continued developing this application, I would add features such as:

 - Book cover images
+- Search by title
-- Search by title and author
+- Search by author
 - Pagination
 - Book reservations
 - Due dates
 - Late fee calculations
 - Email notifications
 - User dashboards
-- Analytics and reporting
+- Additional reporting tools

-These additions would make the application more realistic and closer to a production-level library management system.
+These improvements would make the application more realistic and closer to a production-level library management system.

 ---

-# How To Run The Project
+# Running the Application Locally

 ## Backend